Kiplinger Jobs Outlook: Solid Labor Market Despite Job-Gain Slowdown

 Profit and prosper with the best of expert advice - straight to your e-mail.

-A return to more-typical levels of hiring in the labor market is likely, with future monthly job gains likely to be in the 150,000 range.
-Eventually, state and local government agencies will refill the vacancies they experienced during the pandemic.
+A return to more typical levels of hiring in the labor market is likely, with future monthly job gains probably in the 150,000 range.
+Recent job market strength has been far above that of labor force growth.
+Eventually, state and local government agencies will fill the vacancies they experienced during the pandemic.
 Also, the goods-producing sector is still showing weakness.
 There were job losses in nondurable manufacturing, and in e-commerce delivery and warehousing.
 Temp jobs may continue their downtrend of more than two years.
 These jobs are often in the manufacturing sector and tend to be cut first when demand for manufactured goods softens.

 Related Content